Healthdirect Free Australian health advice you can count on.

 • practicing good dental care

-Ask your doctor or pharmacist for advice.
+Ask your doctor, dentist or pharmacist for advice.

 • Do not rinse your mouth or put your fingers in your mouth.

-• If you are in pain, get advice on pain relief medicines you can take.
+• If you are in pain, get advice on pain-relief medicines you can take.

-• Avoid strenuous activity.
+• Avoid any strenuous activity.

 Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.